Skip to main content

 Once a notice has been filed

 Notices are published on this website.
-They are listed under the names of the trade mark or copyright owners who have filed notices and allow prospective importers or exporters of branded goods the opportunity to view the range of IP assets that we enforce at the border.
+They are listed under the names of the person or entity who filed the notice and allow prospective importers or exporters of branded goods the opportunity to view the range of border protection notices that we enforce at the border.

 We target potentially infringing goods we have received a notice for.
 When we discover potentially infringing goods at the border we investigate to determine whether or not the goods appear to infringe the notice.
 If we consider this to be the case, we will detain the goods and serve a notice of determination on the importer, exporter (or claimant) of the goods and the rights holder who filed the notice with us.